anakarpow/Locating-small-wastewater-systems-in-Austria/to_do.md

         >first part of results to do
         >goals check!

+# to do next
+    > draft interpretation and conslusion 1.5h
+        > insert cits in interpretation!!
+    >  read everything and schek for consistency in :
+        > vocabulary especially design size categories. write what is small and what is medium.
+1h

 # before sending  to Gunter
     > think and rewrite results and discussion
     > draft the point analisys
-    > draft interpretation and conslusion
-    > read everything and schek for consistency in :
+        > recategorize in point_geo.py
-        > vocabulary especially design size categories
+        >connection to water quality?
+        >time series?
     > warnings about :
         > graphs and plots only drafts.
             >titles will be removed. grpahically optimized. legends checked and replaced.
-        >
+        > small and medium categories instead of PE anagabe

 # QUESTION
     > point analisys